wang-q/nwr/tree/README.md

 ## Why not FigTree/Dendroscope/MEGA?

 Full control over the trees: fonts, colors, line widths, annotations, and more.
+And, the process can be recorded.

 Below is the resulting file opened in Adobe Illustrator.